elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 </html>
 ```

 That's it!
 The carousel will automatically start scrolling.
+For production, use the **dist/** paths or the CDN minified links from the [Installation](#installation) section above.

 ## API Reference